martinalex7/ProjetPython2A/README.md

 :alarm: By following this pipeline, you'll be able to select your artists of interest, extract their discography, and test the classification models we worked on.

-NB : this project is designed for english songs only.
+:pushpin: NB : this project is designed for english songs only.

 ## Install requirements:
 In your terminal/command-line go to the project folder and execute the command below: